FurryGamesIndex/games/doc/tags.en.md

 - `muscle` Main characters include muscle characters
 - `transfur` Main characters may transfur
 - `anal` Main characters may do a anal sex
+- `group` More than two main characters may engage in sex simultaneously.
 - `blowjob` Main characters may do a blowjob
 - `frottage` Main characters' penises against one another
 - `cockslapping` Self-pleasuring.
 - `masturbation` Self-pleasuring.
 - `handjob` Main characters may masturbate another participant
 - `rimjob` Main characters may orally stimulating anuses
+- `footjob` Main characters may use feet to sexually stimulate another participant
 - `paizuri` Main characters may thruste a penis in between breasts
 - `human-on-furry` Sexual activity between a humankind creature and a furry
 - `animal-on-furry` Sexual activity between a animal/non-anthro and a furry